Article

 Even clean homes aren’t immune—especially in high-humidity environments.

-Is It Normal to Have Roaches in Your House in Florida?
+Is It Normal to Have Roaches in Your Florida Home?

 Unfortunately, yes.
 Roaches are a common problem across the state—but that doesn’t mean you should accept them as housemates.

-Even a single sighting could indicate a larger infestation, especially if you spot them during the day.
+Even a single sighting could indicate signs of a larger cockroach infestation, especially if you spot them during the day.
 Seeing baby roaches?
 That’s a red flag—they’re breeding nearby.
+Learn more about how to find the nest.

 If the issue is recurring or spreading fast, it’s time to act quickly.